mes-amis/rspec-retry/README.md

 - __:exceptions_to_hard_fail__(default: *[]*) List of exceptions that will trigger an immediate test failure without retry.
 Takes precedence over __:exceptions_to_retry__
 - __:exceptions_to_retry__(default: *[]*) List of exceptions that will trigger a retry (when empty, all exceptions will)
 - __:retry_callback__(default: *nil*) Callback function to be called between retries
+- __:max_retries__(default: *false*) Global limit on the number of examples that can be retried.
+When disabled (false), there's no limit.
+When set to an integer, only that many examples will be allowed to retry during the entire test run
+- __:skip_retry_if__(default: *nil*) Proc that takes an example as an argument.
+If it returns true, the example will not be retried even if it has a retry count configured

 ## Environment Variables